tmgthb/Autonomous-Agents/README.md

 [POKERBENCH: Training Large Language Models to become Professional Poker Players](https://arxiv.org/abs/2501.08328)

-- POKERBENCH: is a benchmark for evaluating poker-playing abilities of large language models (LLMs).
+- POKERBENCH: is a benchmark for evaluating poker-playing abilities of LLMs.
 - It includes 11,000 poker scenarios, covers pre-flop and post-flop play, and evaluates models like GPT-4, ChatGPT 3.5, Llama and Gemma series.
 - This benchmark provides a quick and reliable way to evaluate LLMs in complex game-playing scenarios.